Yaya-Cout/Upsilon-Workshop/public/assets/legal/privacy.md

 ### Third Party Services

-The only third party service we use is the Google Fonts API, which is used to load the fonts used on the website.
+The only third-party service we use is the Google Fonts API, which is used to load the fonts used on the website.
 You can find the privacy policy of the Google Fonts API at [https://policies.google.com/privacy](https://policies.google.com/privacy).